dmitrykos/stk/README.md

 ## Hardware support

 ### MCU
-* Arm Cortex-M0
+* ARM Cortex-M0
-* Arm Cortex-M3
+* ARM Cortex-M3
-* Arm Cortex-M4
+* ARM Cortex-M4
-* Arm Cortex-M7
+* ARM Cortex-M7
 * RISC-V RV32I (RV32IMA_ZICSR)
 * RISC-V RV32E (RV32EMA_ZICSR), including RISC-V MCUs with small RAM
 ### Floating point
 * Soft, Hard

 ## Requires
-* CMSIS
+* CMSIS (for ARM platforma only)
 * Vendor BSP (NXP, STM, ...)

+## Development Mode
+STK facilitates a productive development workflow through its special Development Mode on x86 Windows.
+In this mode STK's thread scheduling is emulated on the Windows operating system.
+You can compile and run your embedded application code on a standard x86 platform, effectively simulating the concurrent execution of threads.
+This enables early-stage development, debugging, and unit testing in a convenient Windows environment (requiring the simulation or mocking of target-specific peripherals) before the final deployment and hardware-level testing on the target embedded system.

 ## Example
-Here is an example to toggle Red, Green, Blue LEDs of the NXP FRM-K66F or STM STM32F4DISCOVERY development boards hosting Arm Cortex-M4F CPU where each thread is handling its own LED, e.g. there are 3 threads in total which are switching LEDs with 1 second periodicity.
+Here is an example to toggle Red, Green, Blue LEDs of the NXP FRM-K66F or STM STM32F4DISCOVERY development boards hosting ARM Cortex-M4F CPU where each thread is handling its own LED, e.g. there are 3 threads in total which are switching LEDs with 1 second periodicity.

 ```cpp
 #include <stk_config.h>